 Are you working inside or outside the terminal?

-There are requirements specific to work within the Terminal Building, in a building owned by EIA or outside the Terminal Building around Edmonton International Airport.
+There are requirements specific to work within the Terminal Building, in a building owned by YEG or outside the Terminal Building around Edmonton International Airport.

 These requirements ensure the continued safety of our passengers, tenants and staff.

 Edmonton Airports has design guidelines for any general construction that may occur within the terminal to maintain compatibility with existing finishes and building systems.
 This includes the installation of cabling, floor finishes, etc.

 Submit a Request for Information form through the Infrastructure forms page.